How Do I Protect Myself from UV Rays?

 Ideally, all types of eyewear, including prescription glasses and contact lenses, should protect against UV rays.
 Some contact lenses are now made to block most UV rays.
 But because they don’t cover the whole eye and surrounding areas, they are not sufficient eye protection when used alone.

 Many people believe the UV rays of tanning beds are harmless.
 This is not true.
 Tanning lamps give out UVA and usually UVB rays as well.
 Both UVA and UVB rays can cause long-term skin damage, and can contribute to skin cancer.
 Tanning bed use has been linked with an increased risk of melanoma, especially if it’s started before a person is 30.
 Most skin doctors and health organizations recommend not using tanning beds and sun lamps.

 If you want a tan, one option is to use a sunless tanning lotion, which can provide a darker look without the danger.
-(See the section “ What about tanning pills and other tanning products?”)
+See Tanning Pills and Other Tanning Products.

 Small UV lamps are also used in nail salons (or at home) to dry some types of nail polish.
 These lamps give off UVA rays.
 The amount given off is much lower than from tanning beds, and the risk of skin cancer from these lamps is thought to be low.
 Still, to be safe, some expert groups recommend applying sunscreen to the hands before using one of these lamps.

 Protect children from the sun